 This transformation puts all our features on equal footing, allowing our neural network to learn effectively without being dominated by features that happen to have larger numerical values.
 The network can now focus on the actual patterns and relationships in the data rather than fighting against scale differences.

 Excellent work!
 We've successfully prepared the California Housing dataset for neural network training by implementing all the essential preprocessing steps.
-You now understand how to load real-world datasets, handle the challenges of multi-feature problems, and apply proper data splitting and scaling techniques.
+You now understand how to use reticulate to access Python's scikit-learn datasets, handle the challenges of multi-feature problems, and apply proper data splitting and scaling techniques using the caret package.
 Our dataset is ready with 16,512 training samples and 4,128 test samples, all properly standardized for effective neural network learning.

-The skills you've developed in this lesson — data loading, splitting, and preprocessing — are fundamental to any machine learning project.
+The skills you've developed in this lesson — data loading with reticulate, splitting with caret, and preprocessing with standardization — are fundamental to any machine learning project.
 In the upcoming practice exercises, you'll get hands-on experience implementing these preprocessing steps yourself, building confidence in your ability to handle real-world data preparation challenges.
-And then, we'll be ready to apply our neuralnets package on this dataset!
+Then, we'll be ready to apply our neural network package to this dataset!